 is more than the permitted tolerance for the group of connections.

-(2) If Western Power becomes aware that —
+(2) If a corporation becomes aware that —

-(a) a user (other than Western Power) is materially out of balance in respect of one of its distribution access agreements for a period; and
+(a) a user (other than the Electricity Generation Corporation, the Electricity Retail Corporation or the Regional Power Corporation) is materially out of balance in respect of one of its distribution access agreements for a period; and

 (b) as a result, the operation of the electricity distribution network or the electricity transmission network is likely to be materially adversely affected or persons with electrical installations connected to the electricity distribution network or the electricity transmission network are likely to be materially adversely affected,

-then, subject to subregulation (3), Western Power may interrupt or curtail the transfer of electricity to or from one or more of the group of connections in respect of that distribution access agreement in order to remove or reduce that material adverse effect.
+then, subject to subregulation (3), the corporation may interrupt or curtail the transfer of electricity to or from one or more of the group of connections in respect of that distribution access agreement in order to remove or reduce that material adverse effect.

-(3) Western Power must give notice to a user of its intention to exercise its powers under subregulation (2) in relation to a connection of the user a reasonable time before doing so.
+(3) A corporation must give notice to a user of its intention to exercise its powers under subregulation (2) in relation to a connection of the user a reasonable time before doing so.

 (4) This regulation does not limit regulations 31 or 32.

 [Regulation 27 amended in Gazette 28 Dec 2001 p.6716-7; 22 Jun 2004 p.
-2164.]
+2164; 31 Mar 2006 p.
+1312, 1316, 1318-19.]

 Part 5 — Technical regulation